shutter-network/rolling-shutter/rolling-shutter/docs/rolling-shutter_shutterservicekeyper_initdb.md

-## rolling-shutter shutterservice initdb
+## rolling-shutter shutterservicekeyper initdb

-Initialize the database of the 'shutterservice'
+Initialize the database of the 'shutterservicekeyper'

 ```
-rolling-shutter shutterservice initdb [flags]
+rolling-shutter shutterservicekeyper initdb [flags]
 ```

 ### Options